- Contractor Resources

-A dormant company is simply one which has been registered with Companies House but is not actively trading or receiving any form of income.
+A dormant company is one which has been registered with Companies House but is not actively trading or receiving any form of income.
 You can choose to make your company dormant from its date of incorporation or after a period of activity.
-If a dormant company participates in any kind of trading activity or generates activity, it will forgo its inactive status.
+After the dormancy process has taken place, if it participates in any kind of trading activity or generates income, it will forgo its inactive status.

-To make your company dormant, you must first contact your local corporation tax office in writing with the date which your company has or will be inactive.
+To do this, you must first contact your local Corporation Tax office in writing with the date which your company has or will be inactive.
 HMRC will then require a Company Tax Return if your company was previously active.
 This should be sent to HMRC online before your company can be considered dormant.
-You will also need to pay any outstanding corporation tax.
+You will also need to pay any outstanding Corporation Tax.

 You will still need to file annual accounts with Companies House.
-This statement will outline all of your key company dates including director details and information about any shares issued.
+This statement will outline all of your key company dates, as well as director details and information about any shares issued.
 Once your company is registered dormant, you cannot have paid employees.
 Similarly, you cannot pay dividends to shareholders without making the company active again.

 Getting the best advice regarding your limited company is not always easy.
 As the UK’s leading contractor accountants, we are well-placed to provide ongoing support with your company’s accounts.

 For help and advice regarding company dormancy, take a look at our company dormancy service.

 Please provide some details to continue.